Spatial modeling of shot conversion in soccer to single out goalscoring ability: Results

 The results for the heading abilities were something intriguing.
-At first, we like to point out the special cases of Drew Moor, Kendall Waston and David Horst.
+At first, we like to point out the special cases of Drew Moor, Sebastian Hines and David Horst.
 All of them are defenders and their heading abilities are supposed to be good.
 In soccer, it is often observed that the defenders move ahead during a corner or a long free-kick.
 Naturally, it would be beneficial for the teams to identify which defenders can take good positions during the set-piece situations and convert the chances that come in the way.
 It is evident that our model can serve that purpose well.
-On the other hand, Juan Agudelo and Quincy Amarikwa showed really good positioning senses when it comes to heading.
-But, their conversion abilities are poor and that has affected their overall stats.
-In fact, they were also not the first choice strikers of their respective teams.
-Finally, we note that Clint Dempsey, one of the finest players United States of America has ever produced, has brilliant heading prowess, but his SP quotient was not one of the best in the league.
+Among forwards, Bradley Wright-Phillips, Cyle Larin and Dominic Dwyer showed really good positioning sense and conversion ability when it comes to heading.
+Moreover, it was found that positioning sense is significantly positively correlated with heading prowess.

-It is worth mention here that the training data we used in our model contained information only from a part of the season and the above measures are always calculated based on other players' data.
+It is worth mention here that the training data we use in our model contained information only from a small part of the season and the above measures are always calculated based on that data.
 Thus, it is interesting that the list of best players according to these measures consists mostly of the players who were actually at the top of the goal-scoring chart after the season ended.
 This clearly reflects that we have been able to single out the players' goal-scoring abilities and positioning senses perfectly.
 In real life, it has huge potential to identify most suitable players in different scenarios.